 Welcome to the Venus Bay Fishing Guide.
 Venus Bay is a popular and scenic surf destination roughly 2 hours drive from Melbourne.
 Heading towards the South Gippsland and not too far from neighbouring areas such as Phillip Island and Wilsons Promontory.
 This area consists of several different beaches surrounded by both the Bass straight and Andersons inlet.
 With clear waters, scenic views and great bushwalking options available.
 This makes it a popular holiday destination for families with a nice township and accommodation options.
-It also has great surfing and popular with anglers looking to flick metal lures and baits for schools of salmon throughout winter.
-It’s a very shallow system with some noted gutters its great grounds for Salmon fishing in winter.
+It also has great surfing and is popular with anglers looking to flick metal lures and baits for schools of salmon throughout winter.
+It’s a very shallow system with some noted gutters it’s great grounds for Salmon fishing in winter.
 It also offers inshore fishing in close by areas such as the Tarwin River.

 Things to do at Venus Bay

 Ample parking towards the beach entrance.
 Venus bay is full of open clean beaches, surfing, bushwalking and good local accommodation.
 It’s also close to areas that are very popular holiday destinations such as Phillip Island and Wilsons Promontory.
 However Venus Bay is a lovely beach that can get quite windy creating a strong rip and large waves.
 If you plan on taking children down there then keep a close eye on them.

 Venus Bay is a salmon hotspot in the Winter months.
 You can also catch a variety of sharks, flathead, Snapper, and Whiting.